microchip-pic-avr-examples/pic16f18076-glitch-free-design-using-the-clc-mplab-melody/README.md

 - **First OR Gate:** Select the third input to be 'CLC1_OUT', this ultimately becomes the clock line for the D flip-flop
 - **Second OR Gate:** Select the first input to be 'CLCIN1', this ultimately becomes the data line (D) for the D flip-flop

-These settings set CLC2 as the D flip-flop of the asynchronous pulse and make it clocked by the output of CLC1 (red boxes in Figure 7).
+These settings configure CLC2 as a D flip-flop using an asynchronous pulse as its input, which is clocked by the output of CLC1.
+Refer to the image below for an illustration of all of the module configurations described above (red boxes in Figure 7).

 *Figure 7 -  Configuration of CLC2*

 ![Configuration of CLC2](images/Configuration_of_CLC2.png)

-### Setup - CLC 3
+### Setup - CLC3 Configuration
 Click on CLC3 in the Project Resources list to open the configuration menu.
 Within the menu, modify the following settings
 - **Logic Cell Mode bits:** Select '4-input AND' from the dropdown menu
 - **First Input:** Select 'CLCIN2' from the dropdown menu